TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 33/Numbers 33.47.md

 ---

-And they journeyed from Almon-diblathaim, and encamped in the mountains of Abarim, before Nebo.
+They traveled from Almon Diblathaim, and encamped in the mountains of Abarim, before Nebo.